 The Colour Purple by Alice Walker

-This coming of age story grapples with the traumas and gradual triumph of Celie, a lesbian African American teenager raised in rural isolation in Georgia.
+This coming of age story grapples with traumatic experiences and the gradual triumph of Celie, a lesbian African American teenager raised in rural isolation in Georgia.
 She narrates her life through painfully honest letters to God.
+With some troubling scenes of abuse, this is a powerful tale of survival.

 First published in 1928 and banned for its “obscenity”, this novel follows the life of Stephen Gordon, an English woman from an upper-class family whose ‘sexual inversion”, or homosexuality, is apparent from an early age.
-The novel explores her relationships throughout her life.
+The novel explores her relationships throughout her life and is said to be semi-autobiographical of Hall.
+The novel is likely to be the first in the lesbian canon.

 The Price of Salt by Patricia Highsmith

-Also known as Carol, this romance novel follows 19-year-old Therese who meets the alluring Carol in a Manhattan department store one Christmas, whom she inevitably falls in love with in 1950s America.
-Written by the author of The Talented Mr Ripley.
+Also known as Carol, this romantic coming of age novel follows 19-year-old Therese, who meets the alluring Carol in a Manhattan department store one Christmas, whom she inevitably falls in love with in 1950s America.

 The Argonauts by Maggie Nelson

 A genre-bending memoir exploring desire, identity, love and language in the author’s relationship with artist Harry Dodge who is gender fluid, as well as her journey of pregnancy.
-This is an account of the complexities and joys of (queer) family-making.
+Something of a love story exploring all its different sides, this is an account of the complexities and joys of queer family-making.

 If you enjoyed reading this article and would like to hear about more incredible reads check out our fire reads article.